 Before we departed for our big adventure to Europe early in 2019, we set ourselves a task to see how many UNESCO World Heritage sites we might visit.
-And can you believe that in three months we came across 24 we could count, without really trying so hard!
-And there were many classified "Areas of Outstanding Natural Beauty" that we passed through.
+In three months we came across 24 we could count, without trying too hard!
+With additional classified "Areas of Outstanding Natural Beauty" that we passed through.

-The sites we visited are designated landmarks or areas chosen by UNESCO as having cultural, historical, scientific or some other form of significance.
+The sites we visited are designated by UNESCO as landmarks or areas chosen for having cultural, historical, scientific or some other form of significance.
 These zones are legally protected by encouraging countries to sign the World Heritage Convention to ensure the protection of their natural and cultural heritage.

 We had a fabulous time in Sardinia, an island similar in many ways to New Zealand.
 The best time to visit, in my opinion, is mid-June before the hoards arrive, and the temperature is just right.
 I also wouldn't mind seeing more of Sardinia in the Autumn after most of the crowds leave, but when things are still buzzing.